League Tables Background and Inclusion Criteria

 - In addition, the tables can be viewed by UK country/region and by the Mission Groups set up by the universities themselves (e.g. Russell Group, Million+) thus allowing comparison with institutions having similar missions or goals.

-- Read the University and Subject League Table Methodology, How to use the league tables, and the press releases relating to the 2019 League Tables.
+- Read the University and Subject League Table Methodology, Using the league tables, and the press releases relating to the 2020 League Tables.

 - CUG has a protocol for handling queries and corrections to the league tables, which you can read here.

 Arts, Drama and Music Institutions

 - The Arts, Drama and Music Table includes a number of specialist colleges that do not meet the full criteria for inclusion in the Main Table.
-Some of these institutions will also be found listed in their relevant Subject Tables (see Music, Drama, Dance & Cinematics, and History of Art).
+Some of these institutions will also be found listed in their relevant Subject Tables (see Drama, Dance & Cinematics, Education, History of Art, Architecture & Design and Music)).

 - Of course, other institutions also offer courses in arts, drama and music.
 You can find them in the relevant subject tables and on the main universities ranking table.

 - The introduction of this table enabled us to include virtually all institutions in the UK with degree awarding powers in this table or the main table.
 The methodology used is exactly the same as for the main table.

 We gratefully acknowledge the interest and expertise of our Advisory Group members who belong to those organisations which might be regarded as the principal stakeholders in league tables.
 The majority come from within the HE sector but all are appointed in a personal capacity.
 Vacancies arise from time to time.